gvwilson/thirdbit/_posts/2006/2006-11-19-drproject-internals-testing.md

 date: 2006-11-19 10:32:53
 year: 2006
 ---
-In two of the <a href="http://pyre.third-bit.com/blog/archives/694.html">earlier</a> <a href="http://pyre.third-bit.com/blog/archives/696.html">postings</a> in this series, I said that you can't add security to a system after it has been built: instead, you have to design it in, right from the start.
+In two of the earlier postings in this series, I said that you can't add security to a system after it has been built: instead, you have to design it in, right from the start.
 The same is true of testing: if you don't think about how you're going to test your application while you're designing it, the odds are very good that you'll build something that can't (or cannot easily) be tested.

 Trac was one of those.
 Its developers had written some unit tests, but they only covered a small part of the code in the version we started with in May 2005.
 Given that we were going to have high turnover in our development team (students rotating in and out on a term-by-term basis), we <em>had</em> to have better coverage, or we'd become mired in a downward spiral of "fixing A breaks B, fixing B breaks C, fixing C breaks A".